 Why is it, as tourists, we comfortably explore on foot yet stand at the water’s edge, snapping photos of its beauty and barely step beyond the shoreline?
 Perhaps we often think the water is only for the nautically experienced or those with their own crafts?
 What we don’t realize is there is so much to be missed by not taking on the available aqua-adventures.
 The pristine waters of Revelstoke’s easily accessible lakes and rivers set the backdrop for stunning views of the surrounding Columbia Mountains right from town.
 The real enjoyment, however, lies in the many water activities the area has to offer including white-water rafting, paddle boarding and kayaking in Revelstoke.
-I got my first taste of Revelstoke’s stunning waterways when I hooked up with local kayak guides, Natural Escapes, who recently took me out for a relaxing and unforgettable experience on a hot, sunny afternoon.
+I got my first taste of Revelstoke’s stunning waterways when I hooked up with local kayak guides, Terry and Wenche, who recently took me out for a relaxing and unforgettable experience on a hot, sunny afternoon.

 Standing on the shore of Upper Arrow Lake looking across at Mt.
 Begbie – the water is calling!
 Photo: Sarah Windsor